Health Care Reform

 - a guide developed by NIATx and SAAS called Implementing Healthcare Reform – First Steps to Transforming Your Organization

-- The SAMHSA/HRSA Center for Integrated Health Solutions provides many resources on integrating care, and a guidance on workforce issues in Primary and Behavioral Health Integration: Guiding Principles for Workforce Development.
+- The SAMHSA/HRSA Center for Integrated Health Solutions provides many resources on integrating care, and a guidance on workforce issues such as Workforce Issues Related to: Physical and Behavioral Healthcare Integration.

 - The Kaiser Family Foundation Health Reform Source